-The efforts to establish the proposed Dynamics-Codec are two-fold.
-First, compact motion tokens are identified from motion flows with a motion tokenizer in a dense-to-sparse manner for efficient compression.
-To benefit the modelling of certain motion patterns, the main characteristics of moving areas are first identified by motion sampling from the dense motions to form sparse motions.
-Then, the spare motions are further condensed into compact tokens.
-Second, a robust decoder is designed to generate reconstructions with key frame and motion information across different video contents.
-Herein, the Stable Video Diffusion~(SVD) model~\cite{svd} that is pre-trained on a wide range of data distribution is utilized to enable the generalizability to various scenes, and a pre-trained Control-Net like motion flow adaptor~\cite{mofa} is adopted to ensure the seamless flow-driving control in a feature-warping manner with the recovered dense motions.
+The Dynamics-Codec is developed through two primary efforts.
+First, a motion tokenizer extracts compact motion tokens from motion flows in a dense-to-sparse manner for efficient compression.
+To enhance modeling of specific motion patterns, key movement regions are identified through motion sampling, converting dense motions into sparse representations, which are subsequently compressed into compact tokens.
+Second, a robust decoder reconstructs videos using key frame and motion data across diverse content.
+Leveraging the pre-trained Stable Video Diffusion (SVD) model~\cite{svd}, trained on a broad data distribution, ensures generalizability across varied scenes.
+Additionally, a pre-trained Control-Net-like motion flow adaptor~\cite{mofa} enables seamless flow-driven control via feature warping with reconstructed dense motions.

-The contribution of this paper can be summarized as the following, \begin{itemize} \item We propose a novel generative scene dynamics compression framework that utilizes motion pattern priors instead of video content priors for the ultra-low bit-rate compression and high-quality reconstruction for diverse video contents. \item We design an optical flow tokenizer that can transform dense motion between key frame and inter frame into compact representations for extremely low bit-rate compression of temporal information. \item We develop a flow-driven decoder that can recover dense motions from the flow tokens and integrate the powerful diffusion-based generator in GVC for visual-pleasing reconstruction across various scenes. \item The experiment results show that the proposed Dynamics-Codec can achieve superior rate-distortion performance as well as subjective quality against the state-of-the-art conventional video codec VVC. \end{itemize}
+This paper is an extension version of our previous conference paper~\cite{dynamics-dcc}, which only contains \textit{one page} length of preliminary illustration of the motion-pattern-prior-based video coding framework.
+In this paper, we provide a comprehensive discussion on motivation, related works, detailed technical designs, optimization strategies, and extensive experimental validations.
+The contribution of this paper can be summarized as the following, \begin{itemize} \item We propose a novel generative scene dynamics compression framework that utilizes motion pattern priors instead of video content priors for the ultra-low bit-rate compression and high-quality reconstruction for diverse video contents. \item We design an optical flow tokenizer that can transform dense motion between key frame and inter frame into compact representations for extremely low bit-rate compression of temporal information. \item We develop a flow-driven decoder that can recover dense motions from the flow tokens and integrate the powerful diffusion-based generator in GVC for visual-pleasing reconstruction across various scenes. \item The experiment results show that the proposed Dynamics-Codec can achieve superior rate-distortion performance as well as subjective quality against the state-of-the-art conventional video codec ECM. \end{itemize}